 Ativan is a legal drug that people often take with a prescription.
 It can be hard to determine whether you are using this medication as advised or abusing the drug, especially when you take it contrary to the doctor’s prescription.

 Using greater amounts than the prescribed dosage and using it for a longer period is considered abuse and can lead to problems with addiction.
 The effect of Ativan is that it will balance the chemicals in the brain that are known to induce anxiety.
 Taking it in high doses will give the user a “high” feeling, followed by a state of calmness.

 Like any other drug, Ativan also has side effects, even when taken as per the prescription.
 Some of the side effects one may experience include:

 - Difficulty in concentration

 Is Ativan Addictive?

 Yes, it is easy to become addicted to this drug.
 However, if you are using the drug as prescribed under the care of a medical professional, you may never experience addiction issues.
-Ativan is mostly prescribed for short durations after an extremely stressful event.
+Ativan is mainly prescribed for short durations after a highly stressful event.
 Usually, the maximum period that most doctors recommend for taking it is a few weeks to four months.
 Taking this medication longer than this will increase the chances of you being addicted to it.

 What Are the Signs of Ativan Overdose?

 Taking Ativan in excess amounts or taking it without prescription is overdosing.
-Pointing out that a person is overdosing on Ativan is hard, especially when their bodies are used to it.
+Identifying if a person is overdosing on Ativan is hard, particularly when their bodies are used to it.
 Usually, such people will function well even when they are under the drug’s influence.
 However, when they try to withdraw from the drug, the side effects will kick in harder.

 The National Institute on Drug Abuse report shows that lorazepam is among the 30 percent of opioid-related overdoses.